 - Gently let both knees fall to the right side and twist your upper body to the left, keeping your left shoulder in contact with the floor.

 - Next, stretch your arms to the sides and keep your gaze straight up or over your left shoulder.

 - Hold for 30-60 seconds, then repeat on the other side.

 Downward Facing Dog is a classic yoga pose that stretches the entire backside of the body, strengthens the arms and shoulders, and provides a fantastic stretch for the calves and hamstrings.

 - Start on all fours with your hands shoulder-width apart and your knees hip-width apart.
 Place your hands slightly in front of your shoulders and spread your fingers.

 - Exhale and press your palms into the mat while lifting your hips up and back.
-Try to straighten your legs, but if you feel the tension in the back of your thighs, it is okay to have slightly bent knees, and you can also use yoga blocks to place your hands on.
+Try to straighten your legs, but if you feel the tension in the back of your thighs, it is okay to have slightly bent knees.
+You can also use yoga blocks to place your hands on.

 - Press your hands into the floor or yoga blocks and distribute your weight evenly between your fingers and palms.
 Roll your shoulders outward and draw your shoulder blades down.

 - Try to bring your heels toward the floor and stretch out your calves.
-If reaching the floor with your heels is challenging, keep a slight bend in your knees.
+If reaching the floor with your heels is challenging, keep a slight knee bend.

 - Keep your head relaxed between your arms and your gaze directed at your knees or feet.